litmuschaos/v1-litmus-docs/docs/node-drain.md

 ## Details

 - This experiment drains the node where application pod is running and verifies if it is scheduled on another available node.
-- In the end of experiment it uncordons the specified node so that it can be utilised in future.
+- In the end of experiment it does an uncordon of the specified node so that it can be utilised in future.

 ## Integrations